deaxparadox/ArtOfAI/README.md

 A neural network is a machine learning program, or model, that makes decisions in a manner similar to the human brain, by using processes that mimic the way biological neurons work together to identify phenomena, weigh options and arrive at conclusions.

+To lean more about neural networks <a href="/docs/ArtOfAI/neural-networks/README.md">click here ➥</a>

 ### Deep learning

 Deep learning is a subset of machine learning methods based on neural networks with representation learning.
 It uses multilayered neural networks, called deep neural networks, to stimulate the complex decision-making power of the human brain.